scottbedard/utils/README.md

 #### `Byte`

-Integers that can be represented by one byte (0 - 255).
+A union of all numbers that can be represented by a single byte (0 - 255).

 ```ts
 import { Byte } from '@bedard/utils'